Varundeep111/postiverse/README.md

 ## Installation

-After cloning this repository, migrate to the `flutter-reddit-clone` folder.
+After cloning this repository, migrate to the `flutter-postiverse` folder.
 Then, follow these steps:

 1. Create a Firebase Project
 2. Enable Authentication (Google Sign In, Guest Sign In)